gregdon13/ntz-java/README.md

 ## Database "BackEnd"

 Yes, the backend (the FileMap) is a very crude database.
+It is a HashMap<String, Notelist> and a NoteList is merely an ArrayList<String>.
+FileMap wraps (forwards) all the Map required methods to its internal HashMap.
+FileMap then implements two methods that save/load the hashmap to a file and back.
 You might want to get ntz running and then replace the database with something else.
 Feel free to use another one.
 These are all suggestions: